 How to use childhood observations

-One of the most important things we can do in early childhood education is to observe a child and put our observations to use in a way that helps them move forward in their development.
+One of the most important things we can do in early childhood education is to observe a child’s behavior and growth and put our observations to use in a way that helps them move forward in their development.
+Childhood observation provides teachers and parents with a well-informed opportunity to address a child’s needs while making adjustments to focus on their education and developmental milestones.

 Partnering with families